The Top 3 Canadian Income Stocks

 In fact, they’re sitting right in our backyard.
 In Canada.

-My name is David Dittman, and I’m the chief investment strategist at Investing Daily’s Canadian Edge, the most comprehensive advisory for building wealth in Canada.
+My name is Deon Vernooy, and I’m the chief investment strategist at Investing Daily’s Canadian Edge, the most comprehensive advisory for building wealth in Canada.

-I’ve been studying the Canadian economy for nearly a decade, and I’ve come to one undeniable conclusion: If you’re not holding high-quality Canadian stocks in your portfolio, you’re missing out on extraordinary—and safe—gains that simply aren’t available here at home.
+I’ve been studying the Canadian economy for 27 years, and I’ve come to one undeniable conclusion: If you’re not holding high-quality Canadian stocks in your portfolio, you’re missing out on extraordinary—and safe—gains that simply aren’t available here at home.

 The best part?
 Unshakable dividend income from proven high-yield companies.
 Canadian investors demand generous dividends, and Canadian companies are famous for payments that steadily rise.
 These dividends are large and consistent, with a long-standing track record.